lykmapipo/kue-scheduler/README.md

 A job scheduler for [kue](https://github.com/Automattic/kue), backed by [redis](http://redis.io) and built for [node.js](http://nodejs.org)

-Scheduling API heavily inspired and borrowed from [agenda](https://github.com/rschmukler/agenda) and others.
+Scheduling API is heavily inspired and borrowed from [agenda](https://github.com/rschmukler/agenda) and others.

-*Examples: Can be found in `example directory` of this repo and will be updated base on issue(s) and need(s) on `how to` achieve scheduling with `kue-scheduler`*

 ## Requirements